About Duke's Research Data Repository

 These costs are charged as a one-time transaction and are reviewed and updated annually as storage costs may change over time.
 These costs reflect the direct cost of storage only.
 The Libraries do not charge for administrative overhead or indirect costs.

 *This pilot is under consideration by the Duke Research Data Policy group and may be revised in the future.
+Previous versions of the Pricing for Storage Policy are available here.

 The Duke University Libraries has outlined its commitment to the long-term preservation and persistent access to the University's digital assets curated in the RDR within the DUL Preservation Policy.
 The primary preservation strategies include bit-level preservation including fixity checking and version control, multiple disparate copies, file formats and obsolescence management, and information security.
 To learn more, consult the complete Preservation Policy.